 Not one person started this movement; many artists helped make rock music today.
 In this article, we’ll debunk this hyped-up story and find out about rock and roll.

-What is Rock And Roll Music?
+1. What is Rock And Roll Music?

 Rock and roll originated and gradually became a popular music form in the United States.
-The fever of this kind of music was high on the young age population.
+The fever for this kind of music was high in the young age population.

 Britannica defines rock and roll, also known as rock’ n’ roll or rock & roll, as a style of popular music that originated in the United States in the mid-1950s and evolved by the mid-1960s into the more encompassing international style known as rock music.
 It is well-known that rock n roll found its way to life in the 21st century as rock music.